Rose-Tint/Mu/doc/design/Syntax/README.md

                     - `f`: a function that maps `a` to `b`
                     - `x`: the functor itself

+## General Syntax Notes
+- Capitalization
+    - Tokens that must start with a lower-case letter:
+        - Collectively referred to as "Variables"
+        - Type variables (i.e. `a`, `b`)
+        - Functions (i.e. `elimChoice`)
+        - Variables/parameters
+    - Tokens that must start with an upper-case letter:
+        - Collectively referred to as "constructors"
+        - Type constructors (i.e. `String`, `Choice`, `List`, `Int`)
+        - Data constructors (i.e. `First`, `Empty`)
+    - Rational: Distinguishes constructors from variables in pattern matching

 ## Goals
 1. Whitespace insensitive
     - Absolute.